What Exactly Is Influencer Marketing?

 How to Plan an Influencer Marketing Campaign

 An influencer initiative, like any other marketing strategy, takes proper positioning and planning.
-Giving away free products to anyone who seeks them, or even to your established friends and associates, will not lead to strategic success.
+Giving away free products to anyone who seeks them, or even to your established friends and associates, will not lead to dramatic success.
 To successfully organize your influencer marketing campaign, follow these guidelines:

 How Much Should You Pay Influencers and Where Can You Find Them?